 Change of condition

-The office recently moved to a new address at Ave.
+The office is located at Ave.
 Constituyentes and Avenida 95, 77710 Playa del Carmen, Quintana Roo.
 Find it on the ground floor.
-There is a small tent outside to shelter those waiting from the sun.
+There is a small canopy outside to shelter those waiting from the sun.

 The office opens from 9 am – 1 pm Monday to Friday.
 However, they grant access at different times for different procedures.

 Pick up resident cards from 3.30pm to 4.30 pm (some may also be given out at FILIACION)

 You must wait outside for your turn.
 There is no indoor waiting area and it is usually hot in Playa del Carmen, so bring sun protection and water.
 Once inside and depending on your procedure you will have to submit your passport and record your entry.
 You will also have to sign out upon leaving.
 Don’t forget your ID upon departure.
 You might receive a number or simply listen out for them to call your name.
 You cannot use your phone once inside the office.

 This location is on the ground floor making it more accessible for the differently abled.
 However, there is no indoor waiting area, and waiting times can be long.
 There are cafes and restaurants nearby, and an Oxxo convenience store.
 Some prefer to wait across the street.